-Marriage is, of course, a sacrament, and Catholic marriage registers give all the matrimonial information you might expect, sometimes more – those in America, for instance, often give details of place of origin of the bride and groom, which is tremendously useful for immigrant ancestors (as the place of origin overseas is often vital in prosecuting a successful search when the home land is, for example, Ireland, Italy, Lithuania, Poland or Slovakia).
+Of course, marriage is a sacrament, and Catholic marriage registers give all the matrimonial information you might expect and often more.
+Those in America, for instance, often give details of place of origin of the bride and groom, which is tremendously useful for immigrant ancestors (as the place of origin overseas is often vital in prosecuting a successful search when the home land is, for example, Ireland, Italy, Lithuania, Poland or Slovakia).

 Burials do not feature as frequently in collections of registers from Catholic churches – it is rare to see an unbroken run of burials, or deaths, coinciding with the baptisms and marriages for the same congregation.
 Anointing of the sick (extreme unction) is a sacrament in the Catholic Church but not one which produces regular records.

 First Communion (at the age of reason) and Confirmation (at the age of discretion) are important Catholic sacraments initiating the subject into the Church.
-Lists of communicants and confirmations are quite common, and usually give the age of the subject, from which approximate birth year can be calculated.
+Lists of communicants, such as this collection from Scotland, are relatively common, as are lists of confirmations, such as this one from Ireland.
+They usually give the age of the subject, from which approximate birth year can be calculated.
 Note that sometimes confirmation occurs only at a bishop's visitation – if such visitations were infrequent, then confirmation might occur at a later age than one might expect.
 Separate lists of Easter communicants may also be seen.

 For genealogical research, these are bonuses, perhaps, rather than core records.
 Think, for instance, of situations where a Catholic child is born and baptised in another country but has his or her first communion and confirmation into the faith in the immigrant land.
 Whether such records are available for a particular church depends, of course, upon whether they were produced by the priest and whether they were preserved and deposited in the archive.